didarulshahriar37/HallVerse/README.md

 Account Security:
 - Worker can reset their password with current password verification.
+- Workers MUST change their password upon first login if using the default password.
-- Password reset enforces a minimum 8-character requirement.
+- Password reset enforces a minimum 8-character requirement and prevents reuse of existing or default passwords.

 ## FOLDER STRUCTURE
 HallVerse/ <br>